 In addition to the publishing acumen behind dozens of New York Times bestsellers, authors published under the Worth Books imprint will have the full weight of Worth’s platform behind them—a benefit that Merkh says shouldn’t be underplayed.

 “There is a seal of approval there that otherwise wouldn’t be there,” he said.
 “And then, when you add the platform in the various ways that Worth can use its newsletters and Book Club…all of those things are things money can’t buy.
 That’s something that really is of great value.
 A traditional publisher does not have a mailing list like Worth’s; they’re just selling [your book] to the bookstores.
 And then, they may try to get you some media interviews for publicity purposes, but after that, traditional publishers don’t do that much to promote a book.”

 So, how does it work?
 Well, it starts with an email.
-Worth Books is currently considering qualified authors for publication in spring/summer of 2021.
+Worth Books is currently considering qualified authors for publication.
 To apply or for more information, email email@example.com.